JeremyDufeux/Gma3IconList/README.md

 # Gma 3 Icon List

-This is a GrandMa 3 plugin that show a non exhaustive icon list that can be used in plugins.
+This is a GrandMa 3 plugin that show all icons available by default.

+The list is generated with the graphics.textures.xml file.

+You can click on the icon to copy the name and use it in your plugins.

 ![icon_list](images/icon_list.png)